 The RL environment is characterized by two key components: the state transition rules and the reward function.
 We simulate state transitions using RNN, enabling the microsimulation of individual trajectories.
 The reward function is designed to balance the risk of severe infection with potential adverse effects of a COVID-19 booster.

-\paragraph{Microsimulation of state transitions} Let $w_t$ represent a set of additional variables relevant to the individual's profile, though of less interest to the vaccine policy decision and not included in the state variable $s_t$.
+\paragraph{Microsimulation of state transitions} Let $W_t$ represent a set of additional variables relevant to the individual's profile, though of less interest to the vaccine policy decision and not included in the state variable $S_t$.
 It includes an individual's baseline and time-varying characteristics.
-In this study, baseline characteristics include gender (Female/Male), race (categorical, Caucasian/African American/Others), baseline number of visits to hospital (categorical, 0/5-9/10-19/20-49/50+), and baseline Charlson comorbidity (categorical, 0/1-2/3-4/5+) \citep{charlson1987new, gasparini2018comorbidity}.
-The baseline period is one year before the study period starts, i.e., from March 1, 2019 to February 29, 2020.
-Time-varying variables include COVID-19 variant (categorical, Alpha/Delta/Omicron) and and total number of vaccinations received up to month $t$ (integer, 0-4).
+In this study, baseline characteristics include gender (Female/Male), race (categorical, Caucasian/African American/Others), baseline number of hospital visits (categorical, 0-4/5-9/10-19/20-49/50+), and baseline Charlson comorbidity (categorical, 0/1-2/3-4/5+).
+The baseline period is one year before the study period starts.
+Time-varying variables include COVID-19 variant (categorical, Alpha/Delta/Omicron) and total number of vaccinations received up to month $t$ (integer, 0-4).

 We train an RNN with LSTM units to approximate the transition dynamics between states.
-Conceptually, for month $t=1,\ldots,T-1$, let $x_t=[s_t, w_t, a_t]$ denote the RNN predictors and $y_{t+1}=[s_{t+1}, w_{t+1}]$ denote the RNN outcomes.
-The RNN takes as input the sequence of predictors $x_1,\ldots,x_t$ and predicts the outcome $y_{t+1}$.
-The transition dynamics from $[s_t, w_t]$ to $[s_{t+1}, w_{t+1}]$ given action $a_t$ are modeled by the fully trained RNN, from where we obtain the transition dynamics from $s_t$ to $s_{t+1}$.
+Conceptually, for month $t=1,\ldots,T-1$, let $X_t=[S_t, W_t, A_t]$ denote the RNN predictors and $Y_{t+1}=[S_{t+1}, W_{t+1}]$ denote the RNN outcomes.
+The RNN takes as input the sequence of predictors $X_1,\ldots,X_t$ and predicts the outcome $Y_{t+1}$.
+The transition dynamics from $[S_t, W_t]$ to $[S_{t+1}, W_{t+1}]$ given action $A_t$ are modeled by the fully trained RNN, from where we obtain the transition dynamics from $S_t$ to $S_{t+1}$.